leolech14/lechworld/VERCEL_DEPLOYMENT_ISSUE.md

 - **Frontend**: Successfully deployed at https://lechworld-amlbryj6d-lbl14.vercel.app
 - **Backend**: All deployment attempts failing (last working deployment is 3+ hours old)

+## Deployment Fix

+To deploy the backend correctly:

+1. In Vercel project settings under **General**, set the **Root Directory** to `server`.
+2. Alternatively, deploy from the CLI with `vercel --prod server` so the `server` folder is used as the project root.
+3. Remove any higher-level `vercel.json` files that might override this configuration (the root `vercel.json` has been deleted).

 ## Error History

 ### Error 1: "No Output Directory named 'public' found"